zengchen233/zengchen233/README.md

 - 📘I'm learning algorithms about C++📙 , Python📗, and other languages🤔.

+- 🧐I'm learning backend technology as well as Javascript.

 - ☀️I like to write down interesting things in my daily life.

 - ✨You can get to know me by reading [zengchen233.cn](https://zengchen233.cn/)

 - ⚡ I like reading 📚, volleyball 🏐，traveling 🍀，and make new friends 🙈.